mpilar/resume/multipage/_sources/projects.txt

 * Led switch to AWS for various products, worked closely with developers to help make the transition smoother and diagnose any problems
-* Created guidelines with networking and datacenter operations teams to influence their architectural choices
+* Created guidelines with networking and data center operations teams to influence their architectural choices
 * Wrote a real time log aggregator and analytics service in python to monitor the most popular news articles on elnuevodia.com and primerahora.com